 Here are five things productive people do every day to get things done…

 1. They practice self-care

-Yesterday was a Sunday for me and I was totally wrecked.
-I’d had a busy week of 14 hour days including writing, filming and travel.
-I’d recorded 6 episodes between my two podcasts and written out and recorded 4 patterns for Crochet Coach.
+I had a busy week last week.
+14 hour days including writing, filming and travel.
+I’d had some big meetings, lots of writing, shooting for sponsored posts I also recorded four patterns for Crochet Coach.
 I got up in the morning and I was ready to tackle a big productive Sunday when I realised that was a really silly idea.
 I slipped into a cool summer dress, made myself a cup of tea and parked my butt on the couch.
-I crocheted, painted my nails, did some body maintenance, went for a little walk and watched about 8 collective hours of true crime documentaries.
+I crocheted, painted my nails, did some body maintenance, went for a little walk and watched about eight collective hours of true crime documentaries.
+I also did some washing and pottered about the house.
 It was glorious and it was exactly what I needed.
 If I had opened my laptop, I would have aimlessly clicked around the internet, not really doing anything.
 By embracing my need for rest, I chose the most productive path.

 2. They honour their morning routine

 My weekday mornings are almost identical.